 Then connect to Australia.

-On ExpressVPN you can do this by pressing ‘Choose Location‘ (1) on a computer or by pressing the ‘…‘ button next to ‘Selected Location’ on a tablet or mobile.
+On ExpressVPN you can do this by pressing ‘Selected Location‘ (1) on a computer or by pressing the ‘…‘ button next to ‘Selected Location' on a tablet or mobile.

 4. Kick back and enjoy the Oscars